 Quick Start

-COSMolKit molecules use copy-on-write (COW) value semantics.
-Transform methods return a new Molecule and leave the original object unchanged:
+COSMolKit molecules use value semantics.
+Transform methods return a new Molecule and leave the original object unchanged.
+Internally the library uses copy-on-write (COW) storage to share unchanged data efficiently:

 mol = Molecule.from_smiles("CCO")